Environmental policy of China: History

 After the 2007 address, the influence of corruption was a hindrance to effective enforcement, as local authorities ignored orders and hampered the effectiveness of central decisions.
-In response, CPC General Secretary Hu Jintao implemented the "Green G.D.P." project, where China's gross domestic product was adjusted to compensate for negative environmental effects; however, the program quickly lost official influence due to unfavorable data.
-The project's lead researcher claimed that provincial leaders "do not like to be lined up and told how they are not meeting the leadership’s goals ...
+In response, CCP general secretary Hu Jintao implemented the "Green G.D.P." project, where China's gross domestic product was adjusted to compensate for negative environmental effects; however, the program quickly lost official influence due to unfavorable data.
+The project's lead researcher claimed that provincial leaders "do not like to be lined up and told how they are not meeting the leadership's goals ...
 They found it difficult to accept this."
-The government attempted to hold national "No Car Days" where cars were banned from central roads, but the action was largely ignored.
+The government attempted to hold national No Car Days where cars were banned from central roads, but the action was largely ignored.

+In 2007, the central government initiated the National Specially Monitored Firms program, through which it directly monitored 3,115 water-polluting firms, 658 sewage treatment plants, and 3,592 air-polluting firms.

+Domestic and international pressure prompted policy responses to reduce China's carbon emissions in advance of the 2008 Beijing Olympics.
+Policy measures enacted by China's central government included closing more than 1,100 factories in the metropolitan area, banning trucks in Beijing, and restricting passenger vehicle usage to alternate days.

 In 2008, the State Environmental Protection Administration was official replaced by the Ministry of Environmental Protection during the March National People's Congress sessions in Beijing.

+In 2011, the State Council issued its "Decision on Accelerating the Regulation of Water Consumption."
+The document's introduction emphasizes the importance of water management given the growing impact of climate change.
+The Decision established a 670 billion cubic meters limit for annual water consumption, to be broken down in turn per industry, region, and products.

+Also in 2011, China addressed sulfur dioxide pollution through the China IV gasoline standard, which limited sulfur in gasoline to 50 ppm.

-Citizen activism regarding government decisions that are perceived as environmentally damaging increased in the 2010s.
+Citizen activism regarding government decisions that were perceived as environmentally damaging increased in the 2010s.
 In April 2012, protests occurred in the southern town of Yinggehai following the announcement of a power plant project.
 The protesters initially succeeded in halting the project, worth 3.9 billion renminbi (£387m).
 Another town was selected for the location of the plant, but when the residents in the second location also resisted the authorities returned to Yinggehai.
 A second round of protests occurred in October 2012 and police clashed with protester, leading to 50 arrests and almost 100 injuries.
 In response to a waste pipeline for a paper factory in the city of Qidong, several thousand demonstrators protested in July 2012.
 Sixteen of the protesters were sentenced to between twelve and eighteen months in prison; however, thirteen were granted a reprieve on the grounds that they had confessed and repented.
 In total, more than 50,000 environmental protests occurred in China during 2012.